MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/project_packages/python_versions.md

 - Two levels (X.Y)
     ```
-    # Here we set a minimum minor version of 2.2 but the major version is locked.
+    # Here we set a minimum minor versiosn of 2.2 but the major version is locked.

     # Longer format
     >= 2.2, == 2.*